dannyhlee/training-code/review-answers-wk5.md

 #### When during a Job do we need to pay attention to the number of partitions and adjust if necessary?

 This would be the most painful part of any Spark pipeline, the shuffle triggered by wide transformations.
-The default `spark.sql.shuffle.partitions` option sets the number of partitions used during shuffles and this can work sub-optimally depending on your data size.
+The default `spark.sql.shuffle.partitions` option sets the number of partitions used during shuffles (200 by default) and this can work sub-optimally depending on your data size.
 Too little data and we may end up with many partitioned files with few records in each partitions.
 Too much data and tasks may take a long time to run or we might get out of memory errors.

 After a shuffle it might be necessary to repartition your data.
 You can set this with `spark.conf.set("spark.sql.shuffle.partitions", 16)`